dewloosh/Neumann/README.md

 # **Neumann** - A Python Library for Applied Mathematics in Physical Sciences

-> **Warning**
-> This package is under active development and in an **beta stage**.
-Come back later, or star the repo to make sure you don’t miss the first stable release!

 `Neumann` is a rapid prototyping platform focused on numerical calculations mainly corcerned with simulations of natural phenomena.
 It provides a set of common functionalities and interfaces with a number of state-of-the-art open source packages to combine their power seamlessly under a single development environment.

 The most important features: